Images

 Volkswagen's most significant global EV is this one, the mid-sized ID.4 crossover, here usefully improved.
-An upgraded motor brings significant increases in both pulling power and driving range, while inside, the cabin's more media-savvy and user-friendly.
+An upgraded entry-level drivetrain brings significant increases in both driving range and power output.
+Plus there's a tweak to the larger battery; and across the line-up, a bit more standard kit.
 As before, this contender's practical, decent to drive and reasonable value.
 And there's the option of AWD if you want it.

 + More